 Web / Blog Hosting:

-(Note: While I no longer actively support HostGator due to past customer service issues, they did provide a reliable service for a few years, and most customers I know still swear by them.
-There are currently no shared Web hosting accounts I respect enough to wholeheartedly recommend.)
+(Note: While I no longer actively support HostGator due to past customer service issues, they did provide a reliable service for a few years, and most customers I know still swear by them.)

 Jennifer Mattern is a professional blogger, freelance business writer, and indie author.
 She began writing for clients in 1999 and started her first blog in 2004.